Nigeria rolls out world's first full shot against meningitis – DW – 04/16/2024

 Nigeria rolls out world's first full shot against meningitisApril 16, 2024

-Nigeria has become the first country in Africa's "meningitis belt" to roll out a new meningitis vaccine called Men5CV or 'MenFive'.
+Nigeria has become the first country in Africa's "meningitis belt" to introduce the new Men5CV or 'MenFive' meningitis vaccine.
 It is the world's first vaccine to provide protection against all five strains of the meningococcal bacteria that cause meningitis.

 Around half of meningitis cases and deaths occur in children under 5 years old, according to the World Health Organization (WHO).